riatelab/geoimport/README.md

 Please make sure to run these tools (`npm run lint` and `npm run format`) before submitting a pull request.

+## Testing

+Since this library is mostly targeting browser environments, the test suite uses [QUnit](https://qunitjs.com/) and runs in the browser.

+Run the tests by running `npm run test`, this will open your default browser and run the tests.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Note that when using this code from JsDelivr or any other CDN, you must comply with the license of [gdal3.js](https://github.com/bugra9/gdal3.js) which is distributed under the [LGPL-2.1 license](https://github.com/bugra9/gdal3.js/blob/master/LICENSE).
+Note that when using this code from _JsDelivr_ or any other CDN, you must comply with the license of [gdal3.js](https://github.com/bugra9/gdal3.js) which is distributed under the [LGPL-2.1 license](https://github.com/bugra9/gdal3.js/blob/master/LICENSE).